 Our Monitoring of the Andean Amazon Project (MAAP), is at the forefront of the field of high-tech, real-time monitoring.
 Launched in 2015, MAAP’s innovative application of satellite technology from multiple sources delivers actionable information that provides a transformational tool for governments and local people to rapidly detect deforestation as it is happening.
-MAAP currently covers 83% of the Amazon biome in all 9 countries that it encompasses: Peru, Brazil, Colombia, Ecuador, Bolivia, Venezuela, Guyana, Suriname, and French Guiana and our findings have been featured in major English news sources such as Reuters, Mongabay, Mongabay LatAm, CNN, as well as key Spanish news sources such as Agencia Efe and El Diario.
+MAAP currently covers 83% of the Amazon biome in all 9 countries that it encompasses: Peru, Brazil, Colombia, Ecuador, Bolivia, Venezuela, Guyana, Suriname, and French Guiana and our findings have been featured in major English news sources such as Reuters, Mongabay, Mongabay LatAm, CNN, as well as key local news sources such as Agencia Efe, El Comercio (Peru) and El Diario.

 MAAP’s methodology, published in Science in 2018, effectively combines remote sensing technologies (drones, radar, analytical algorithms, and more) to provide reports pinpointing the most urgent deforestation happening across the Amazon in real-time, when responsive and preventative action is still possible.